-Discover the nature, culture, and scenery of Panama & Costa Rica with a ten-day cruise on the MY Callisto.
+Discover the jewels of the Dalmatian coast or the Adriatic Sea aboard the MY Callisto.
 The boutique craft offers high standards of comfort and luxury.
 All cabins have ocean views.

 - Free WiFi